kodecocodes/swift-algorithm-club/Bit Manipulate/readme.md

 ## Find Unique Number

-Given an array of Int, every element appears twice, only one number appears once.
-We need to find that unique number.
+You are given an array of integers where every element except one appears twice.
+Find the unique number.

 ### Solution 1

-We can enumerate the number and then check if this number appears exactly once.
-Here is the code
+Iterate through the array and compare each number with the rest of the array to check for uniqueness:

 ```swift
 for i in 0..<a.count {